caribank/yawarana-sketch/README.md

 |          |        | -jtë         |

 ## The pluractional marker _-pëtï_
-This aspect-marking morpheme is known from other Cariban languages:
+This aspect-marking morpheme is known from other Cariban languages ([Mattiola and Gildea under review](#source-mattiola2020pluractional)).

 > (ctorat-40)